mikesplore/Uni-Connect/README.md

 `AssignmentScreen` is a Composable function that displays a list of assignments for modules.
 It allows users to navigate between modules using tabs and view assignments specific to the selected module.

 ## Dependencies
-- `UniAdmin`: A custom application class that provides repositories for modules and assignments.
+- `UniConnect`: A custom application class that provides repositories for modules and assignments.
 - `ModuleViewModel`: ViewModel for managing module-related data and operations.
 - `ModuleAssignmentViewModel`: ViewModel for managing module assignment-related data and operations.